 ‘Fear for her.’

-Demon Seed – also known as Generation Proteus – is a 1977 American science fiction horror film directed by Donald Cammell (Performance; White of the Eye) from a screenplay by Roger Hirson and producer Robert Jaffe (Motel Hell; Scarab; Nightflyers).
+Demon Seed is a 1977 American science fiction horror film directed by Donald Cammell (Performance; White of the Eye) from a screenplay co-written by Roger Hirson and producer Robert Jaffe (Motel Hell; Scarab; Nightflyers).
 The film was based on the novel of the same name by Dean Koontz (Watchers; Phantoms; Odd Thomas).
+Also known as Generation Proteus.

 Julie Christie (Don’t Look Now), Fritz Weaver (Nightkill; Jaws of Satan; Creepshow), Gerrit Graham (Phantom of the Paradise; TerrorVision; Child’s Play 2), Berry Kroeger (Nightmare in Wax; The Mephisto Waltz; The Incredible 2-Headed Transplant), Lisa Lu (Terror in the Wax Museum), John O’Leary (The Island).
 Robert Vaughn was the uncredited voice of the malevolent artificial intelligence.